Accuracy & compliance

 The destination-language column, strikethroughs, deletions, and page numbering.

 The Annex IV form is a bilingual document.
-AHC Companion handles the formatting that gets missed when the form is filled by hand:
+VetForms handles the formatting that gets missed when the form is filled by hand:

 Missed boxes